Triton Elastic Container Infrastructure

 - ZFS file system used for performance and reliability

 - Software and configuration to create an instance

-- Seed images provided by Joyent
+- Seed images provided by Joyent for non-docker containers

 - Definition of resources for an instance (RAM, CPU, Disk, etc.)